How To Make A Rug With Yarn?

 If you want to make a rug in any shape other than square or rectangle.
 Simply draw the desired shape on the canvas.

 Pro Tip: Use a stencil if you want to achieve other shapes.
 First, draw the body on a piece of cardboard.
-Cut it out and use it as a guide when drawing the new shape onto the canvas.

-Whenever you are using a pen on canvas, make sure to put paper underneath as the ink may come through and mark whatever is below.
+Whenever you are using a pen on canvas, make sure to put paper underneath as the ink may come through, and mark whatever is below.

 Step 2: Hook The Yarn